bloblems/ascii.js/README.md

 > text(string, x, y, paragraph_width);
 ```
 Write the passed `string` on the active layer at [`x`, `y`] coordinates.
 A
 paragraph width can be passed for wrap modes.
+In this way, the text will wrap to
+avoid paragraph width overflow.

 #### set_text_mode